dactylographsy/node-dactylographsy/README.md

 ## Release History

-- 1.0.0 Initial release after extraction from grunt-dactylographsy
+- 1.0.0 Initial release after extraction from node-dactylographsy
 - 1.0.1 Add `index.js` and add it as main to `package.json`

 ## Acknowledgements